samnoon1971/jenkins-master-slave/README.md

-# Jenkins Master Slave helm chart
+# Jenkins Master Slave Helm Chart
 A Jenkins master slave-agent architecture using k8s and helm